crisp-im/crisp-sdk-ios/README.md

 ## More

-You can also check out our [API Reference](https://crisp-im.github.io/crisp-sdk-ios/) for more detailed information about our SDK.
+You can also check out our [API Reference](https://crisp-im.github.io/crisp-sdk-ios/) for more detailed information about our this SDK.

 ## Credits

-Crisp iOS SDk was owned and maintained by [Crisp IM, inc](https://crisp.chat/en/).
+Crisp iOS SDk is owned and maintained by [Crisp IM, inc](https://crisp.chat/en/).
 You can chat with us on [crisp](https://crisp.chat) or follow us on Twitter at [Crisp_im](http://twitter.com/crisp_im)

 ## License

-Crisp iOS SDk was under Copyright license. see [LICENSE](https://raw.githubusercontent.com/crisp-im/crisp-sdk-ios/master/LICENSE) for more details.
+Crisp iOS SDk is under Copyright license. see [LICENSE](https://raw.githubusercontent.com/crisp-im/crisp-sdk-ios/master/LICENSE) for more details.